Summary of African Americans in the Revolutionary War

 - Outcome: Contributed to the fight for American independence and highlighted the contradictions of slavery in a nation fighting for freedom.

-Who's Who in Summary of African Americans in the Revolutionary War
+Famous Figures in the African Americans in the Revolutionary War

 -